alvin0522/LogACD-EF/README.md

 # LogACD-EF
 ==========

 ##Overview
 The code allows the user to carry out Log ACD$(p,q)$ modeling of time series of durations using martinglae estimating functions, as discussed in our manuscript.
-Specifically, this code will enable the user to generate time series of durations as discussed in section 7 and to reproduce the results in  Table 1.
+Specifically, this code will enable the user to generate time series of durations as discussed in section 7 and to reproduce the results in  Figure 7 and Table 5.
 With slight modification, the code is used for the real data analysis shown in section 8.

 ##Required Software
 *  R/Rstudio